 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 There is a lot of talk at the moment of ‘Fast Fashion’.
 And how damaging our constant demand for new clothes is on the environment.
 I personally don’t buy a lot of new clothes for myself these days.
 But maybe it is time to look to new ways of up-cycling your existing wardrobe into new pieces.
+Today I am going to make a Denim Skirt from old jeans leggings.
 To make new clothes from old.

 In the USA alone, 13 million tonnes of clothing and textile waste go into landfill each year.
 Yes, people give some of their old clothes to charity shops and thrift stores.
 But a lot more goes into the bin.

 The fashion industry is the second largest polluter of all the industries.
 Second only to the oil and energy industries themselves.

 A thousand bathtubs of water per household are used to make the clothes that we wear.
 The industry uses 70 million barrels of oil each year to make polyester fibres.
 Polyester can take over 200 years to decompose in landfill.
 At the same time, microfibres from synthetic materials are part of the plastic that is entering our oceans and washing up on our shores.

 Buying less clothes is definitely part of the answer.
 Or buying classic clothes that do not date.
 Staying ‘fashionable’ when the shops change their collections every season is definitely a problem.